ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 Docker Desktop uses WSL 2 to provide the Linux kernel needed to run this project's Linux containers on Windows.
 Developers do not need to work directly inside a user-installed Linux distribution; Docker Desktop can manage its own internal WSL distributions.
 Enabling Docker Desktop integration with a separate Linux distribution is optional and is needed only when Docker commands will be run from that distribution.

-Linux containers are the project default because the .NET SDK, Node.js, SQL Server, Azurite, Azure CLI, and Bicep support them well.
+Linux containers are the project default because the .NET SDK, Node.js, PostgreSQL, Azurite, Azure CLI, and Bicep support them well.
 They also provide a broad image ecosystem, generally use fewer resources than Windows containers, align with common GitHub Actions runners and possible Linux App Service deployment, and expose Linux-specific path, casing, permission, and shell issues during development.
 This is a development and testing choice; it does not require the production API to use a custom container.
 Production may still use either the App Service managed .NET runtime or a separate Linux production image.

 ### Windows 10 compatibility